-Jennifer Sanders is an Edward R. Murrow award-winning, Emmy-nominated journalist who is passionate about helping and empowering people through visual storytelling.
+Jennifer Sanders is an Emmy-award winning and an Edward R. Murrow award-winning journalist, who is passionate about empowering people through visual storytelling.

 In June 2020, Jennifer joined KXAN-TV in Austin, Texas, as a weekend anchor.
+She now anchors KXAN News at noon and KXAN News at 4 p.m.
 She was previously the morning news anchor at NewsChannel 9 WSYR-TV, the ABC affiliate in Syracuse, New York.
 Before moving to Central New York, she was a multimedia journalist at KXII-TV in Sherman, Texas.
 Prior to that, she was a writer/web producer at KDAF-TV in Dallas-Fort Worth.

 In addition to Jennifer’s daily anchoring and storytelling for various newscasts at her station, she’s had the opportunity to interview Oprah Winfrey and cover President Barack Obama’s visit to Cooperstown, New York.